FAQs for residents

 How many people share a unit or apartment on residence?

 The number of people you'll be living with on residence will depend on the type of accommodation you've chosen and your campus.
-Contact Residences Reception and they will be able to help you out.
+Contact Residential Reception directly to discuss your accommodation allocation.